uoftgasa/uoftgasa.github.io/markdown/index.md

 ### SciNet

 SciNet is a high performance computing network associated with several institutions across Canada.
 Graduate students must be sponsored by a professor in order to access these resources, but they are ideal for batch processing intensive computations.
-You can learn more about how to use SciNet by attending one of their intro sessions
+You can learn more about how to use SciNet by attending one of their intro sessions listed on their [course page](https://support.scinet.utoronto.ca/education/browse.php).
+If you're already comfortable with bash prompt, you can probably find enough to get started on their [Niagara Quickstart page](https://docs.computecanada.ca/wiki/Niagara_Quickstart).

 ### Sunnyvale

+Sunnyvale is a smaller high perfomance network hosted at [CITA](#canadian-institute-for-theoretical-astrophysics)

 ## Useful Links
 [**Table of Contents**](#table-of-contents)